-e.
 Minimum Periods of Suspension

-Students who bring a weapon to Cortland Enlarged City School District property or functions:

-Any student, other than a student with a disability, found guilty of bringing a weapon onto Cortland Enlarged City School District property or event will be subject to suspension from Cortland Enlarged City School District programs for at least one calendar year.
+Students who bring a weapon to Cortland Enlarged City School District property or functions: Any student, other than a student with a disability, found guilty of bringing a weapon onto Cortland Enlarged City School District property or events will be subject to suspension from Cortland Enlarged City School District programs for at least one calendar year.
 Before being suspended, the student will have an opportunity for a hearing pursuant to Education Law §3214.
-The Superintendent has the authority to modify the minimum suspension period on a case-by-case basis.
-The Superintendent may consider the following:
+The superintendent has the authority to modify the minimum suspension period on a case-by-case basis.
+The superintendent may consider the following:

-- a) The student's age. - b) The student's grade in school. - c) The student's prior disciplinary record. - d) The Superintendent's belief that other forms of discipline may be more effective. - e) Input from parents, teachers, students and/or others. - f) Other extenuating circumstances.
+- The student's age.

+- The student's grade in school.

+- The student's prior disciplinary record.

+- The superintendent's belief that other forms of discipline may be more effective. - Input from caregivers, teachers, students and/or others. - Other extenuating circumstances.
-Students who commit violent acts other than bringing a weapon to school:

-Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension.
-The student and the student's parent will be given notice and opportunity for a hearing given to all students subject to a short term suspension.
-If proposed penalty exceeds a five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
-The Superintendent has the authority to modify a suspension on a case-by-case basis.
-In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension of possessing a weapon.
+Students who commit violent acts other than bringing a weapon to school: Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension.
+The student and the student's caregiver will be given notice and opportunity for a hearing given to all students subject to a short term suspension.
+If the proposed penalty exceeds a five-day suspension, the student and the student's caregiver will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+The superintendent has the authority to modify a suspension on a case-by-case basis.
+In deciding whether to modify the penalty, the superintendent may consider the same factors considered in modifying a one-year suspension of possessing a weapon.